 We have derived and believe that we will continue to derive in the near term a significant portion of our revenue from a limited number of large clients.
-In fiscal 2016 and 2015, our five largest clients accounted for 30.7% and 33.0% of our revenue and 32.5% and 35.0% of our revenue less repair payments (non-GAAP), respectively.
-In fiscal 2016 and 2015, our three largest clients accounted for 24.0% and 27.4% of our revenue and 25.4% and 29.0% of our revenue less repair payments (non-GAAP), respectively.
-In fiscal 2016, our largest client, Aviva Global Services (Management Services) Private Limited, or Aviva MS, individually accounted for 10.9% and 11.6% of our revenue and revenue less repair payments (non-GAAP), respectively.
+In fiscal 2017 and 2016, our five largest clients accounted for 32.1% and 30.7% of our revenue and 33.5% and 32.5% of our revenue less repair payments (non-GAAP), respectively.
+In fiscal 2017 and 2016, our three largest clients accounted for 21.5% and 24.0% of our revenue and 22.4% and 25.4% of our revenue less repair payments (non-GAAP), respectively.
+In fiscal 2017, our largest client, Aviva Global Services (Management Services) Private Limited ("Aviva MS"), individually accounted for 9.0% and 9.4% of our revenue and revenue less repair payments (non-GAAP), respectively.
 Any loss of business from any major client could reduce our revenue and significantly harm our business.

-For example, in line with our expectations, one of our top five clients by revenue contribution in fiscal 2014 and 2013, an online travel agency, or OTA, provided us with lower volume of business in fiscal 2015 as the OTA entered into a strategic marketing agreement with another OTA in August 2013, pursuant to which, it, over a period of time, from the fourth quarter of fiscal 2014 to the fourth quarter of fiscal 2015, moved its customer care and sales processes that were previously managed by us to a technology platform managed by the other OTA.
+For example, in line with our expectations, one of our top five clients by revenue contribution in fiscal 2014 and 2013, an online travel agency ("OTA"), provided us with lower volume of business in fiscal 2015 as the OTA entered into a strategic marketing agreement with another OTA in August 2013, pursuant to which, it, over a period of time, from the fourth quarter of fiscal 2014 to the fourth quarter of fiscal 2015, moved its customer care and sales processes that were previously managed by us to a technology platform managed by the other OTA.
 As a result, we lost most of our business from that OTA and since June 2015, we ceased to provide services to that OTA.
 That OTA accounted for 2.5%, 6.1% and 7.3% of our revenue and 2.6%, 6.5% and 7.7% of our revenue less repair payments (non-GAAP) in fiscal 2015, 2014 and 2013, respectively.
 The other OTA uses several BPM vendors to manage such processes on their technology platform.
 We are approved as one of the other OTA's providers of BPM services.
 We have managed to compete with incumbent BPM vendors for the other OTA has become one of our large clients.

-Revenue from Aviva MS under our master services agreement with Aviva MS, or the Aviva master services agreement, accounts for a significant portion of our revenue and we expect our dependence on Aviva MS to continue for the foreseeable future.
+Revenue from Aviva MS under our master services agreement with Aviva MS (the "Aviva master services agreement") accounts for a significant portion of our revenue and we expect our dependence on Aviva MS to continue for the foreseeable future.
 The terms of the Aviva master services agreement include termination at will provisions which permit Aviva MS to terminate the agreement without cause with 180 days' notice upon payment of a termination fee.